What Actually Happens During A Stroke?

 You’re certainly not alone.

-Strokes are serious, life threatening conditions that require immediate treatment and rehabilitation in order to help restore lost functioning and reduce side effects.
+Recognizing these signs is important as strokes require immediate treatment and rehabilitation in order to help restore lost functioning and reduce side effects.

 Let’s get started.